OGGM/oggm.github.io/_posts/2019-04-17-glaciocloud.md

 [JupyterHub](https://jupyter.org/hub), [Pangeo](http://pangeo.io).

-**Your profile**: proficient with linux, interested in IT administration with a focus on cloud deployment, independent learner of new tools, problem solver, ideally with a background in computer sciences.
+**Your profile**: proficient with linux, interested in IT administration with a focus on cloud deployment, independent learner, problem solver, ideally with a background in computer sciences.

 ## How to apply?